 I’m going to ‘touch on’ (haha, no pun intended) a subject that is a little controversial among wedding photographers – photo retouching.
 Each photographer will have their own way of addressing this issue, so I can only speak to what works in my own business at the current time.

-What is retouching?
+What is retouching in photography?

 Is retouching the same as editing?

 There is really no fixed consensus, so I use my best judgment to define these terms.
 I use the following definitions:

 Retouching: Local adjustments, typically using Photoshop.
 It’s ‘fine-image’ work.
 For example: zapping a fire alarm from the background or liquefying a person’s waist to make it look smaller, remove eye-glass glare.

 Editing: (or post-processing): Global adjustments, typically in Lightroom.
 For example: cropping, straightening, adjusting the color temperature, applying noise reduction.